How much should you charge per hour as a handyman?

 T = Total Tax Rate = 30% = 0.30

 Is the number you came up with reasonable?
-Based on your experience, qualifications, etc, can you comfortably look a customer in the eye and say “I charge X dollars per hour my services plus a trip charge of Y for smaller jobs?”
+Based on your experience, qualifications, etc, can you comfortably look a customer in the eye and say “I charge X amount?”
 If you can, awesome.
 You’re all set.